Director of Innovation

-Cath leads a portfolio of large scale innovation projects across Innovation Unit’s children’s social care and health & social care consultancy work.
+Cath leads a portfolio of large scale innovation projects across Innovation Unit’s children’s social care and health and social care consultancy work.
 Cath also leads a consultancy team and oversees the quality and impact of our project work.

-Since joining Innovation Unit Cath has worked closely on the DfE’s Children’s Social Care Innovation Programme which has supported and challenged over sixty innovation projects across the country with the potential to transform the children’s social care sector.
+Since joining Innovation Unit Cath has worked closely on the Department for Education’s Children’s Social Care Innovation Programme which has supported and challenged 90+ innovation projects across the country with the potential to transform the children’s social care sector.

 Cath’s background is diverse: a registered social worker, Cath has led transformation and change across a number of health, social care and community organisations large and small.
-Cath joined Innovation Unit in early 2016 from social enterprise Participle, having spent three years as a director building and delivering big strategic innovation partnership projects, scaling independent social enterprises focussed on ageing and families in chronic crisis.
-The golden thread running throughout Cath’s career being the belief in the ability for connections, relationships and networks of support to help bring about lasting change for people and communities.
+The golden thread running throughout Cath’s career is the belief in the ability of connections, relationships and networks of support to help bring about lasting change for people and communities.

 The care system can be transformative, giving young people and their families the support they need at the most difficult points in their lives.
 But too many young people have a poor experience of the system and poor long-term outcomes, leaving care without the skills, relationships or emotional stability to ready them for adulthood.